iossifovlab/gpf/userdocs/getting_started.rst

 Get Startup Data Instance [WIP]
 ###############################

-To start working with GPF you will need a startup data instance.
-There are two GPF startup instances that are aligned with different versions of the reference Humman genome - for HG19 and HG38.
+To start working with GPF, you will need a startup data instance.
+There are two GPF startup instances that are aligned with different versions of the reference human genome - for HG19 and HG38.

-If you plan to work with variants alligned to HG19 reference genome, you will need `data-hg19-startup` instance.
-To get it you will need rsync:
+If you plan to work with variants aligned to the HG19 reference genome, you will need a `data-hg19-startup` instance:

 .. code-block:: bash